 ELMT 2381 - Cooperative Education.
 Three hours credit.
 Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.
 As outlined in the learning plan, apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry; and will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry.
-One lecture and twenty field experience hours each week.
+Sixteen lecture and three hundred twenty field experience hours.
 Students enrolling in this course must have a GPA of 3.00 or higher.

 ELPT 1321 - Introduction to Electrical Safety and Tools.
 Three hours credit.
 A comprehensive overview of safety rules and regulations and the selection, inspection, use, and maintenance of common tools for electricians.
 The student will explain electrical hazards and how to avoid them in the workplace; discuss safety issues concerning lockout/tagout procedures; and demonstrate safe work habits using common hand and power tools for electricians.
-Three lecture hours and one lab hour each week.
+Forty-eight lecture and sixteen lab hours.

 ELPT 1411 - Basic Electrical Theory.
 Four hours credit.
 Basic theory and practice of electrical circuits.
 Includes calculations as applied to alternating and direct current.
 Students will be able to explain atomic structure and basic values such as voltage, current, resistance, and power; determine electrical values for combination circuits in direct current (DC) and alternating current (AC) containing resistance, inductance, and capacitance; summarize the principles of magnetism; calculate voltage drop based on conductor length, type of material, and size; and utilize electrical measuring instruments.
 Corequisite: TECM 1301.
-Three lecture and two lab hours each week.
+Forty-eight lecture and thirty-two lab hours.
 Lab fee.

 ELPT 1429 - Residential Wiring.
 Four hours credit.
 Wiring methods for single family and multi-family dwellings.
 Includes load calculations, service entrance sizing, proper grounding techniques, and associated safety procedures.
 Students will be able to compute the circuit sizes needed for the installation of branch circuits, feeders, and service entrance conductors; explain the proper installation of wiring devices according to electrical codes; demonstrate grounding methods; install ground fault circuits; identify residential wiring methods; and demonstrate proper safety procedures.
 Corequisite: TECM 1301.
-Three lecture and two lab hours each week.
+Forty-eight lecture and thirty-two lab hours.
 Lab fee.

 ELPT 1440 - Master Electrician Exam Review I. Four hours credit.
 Electrical theory, code calculations, and interpretations applicable to becoming a Master Electrician.
 Emphasizes residential, commercial, and industrial installations using the current edition of the National Electric Code (NEC) and local ordinances.
 Student will be able to use circuit analysis techniques to solve for unknowns in direct current (DC) and alternating current (AC) circuits; use the NEC to size conductors, raceways, overcurrent protection, and other equipment for branch circuits; use the NEC to size services for single-family dwellings, multi-family dwellings, offices, stores, schools, mobile homes, recreational vehicles, commercial cooking equipment, and motors; and differentiate the rules and regulations of different cities relating to meeting the requirements for taking the Master Electrician's Exam.
 Prerequisites: Associate of Applied Science in Electromechanical Technology.
-Four lecture hours each week.
+Sixty-four lecture hours.